nuslumos/nuslumos.github.io/_pages/publications.md

 31. Nie, Y. and Liu, Y. (2010) [Existence of self-financing and Pareto-improving congestion pricing: impact of value of time distribution](https://www.sciencedirect.com/science/article/abs/pii/S0965856409001001), Transportation Research Part A: Policy and Practice 44(1), 39-51.
 32. Liu, Y., Guo, X. and Yang, H. (2009) [Pareto-improving and revenue-neutral congestion pricing schemes in two-mode traffic networks](https://link.springer.com/article/10.1007/s11066-008-9018-x), NETNOMICS: Economic Research and Electronic Networking 10 (1), 123-140.

 ## Working Papers

+1. Optimal Routing Policy for a Mixture of Connected Vehicles and Human-Driven Vehicles With En-route Information, with Yang, Z.
+2. Optimal Design of CAV Platoonable Corridor in Transportation Road Networks, with Zhu, D., Xie, T., and Zou, Bo.
-1. Private and Public Traffic Information Design with Rational Inattentive Travelers, with Yang, Z.
+3. Private and Public Traffic Information Design with Rational Inattentive Travelers, with Yang, Z.
-2. Exploring Senior Mobility Patterns and Activity Change amid COVID-19 Pandemic in the Urban Rail Transit System, with Chen, E.
+4. Exploring Senior Mobility Patterns and Activity Change amid COVID-19 Pandemic in the Urban Rail Transit System, with Chen, E.
-3. Managing mixed traffic with electric and gasoline vehicles using tradable credit scheme, with Zeng, M. and Xie, T.
+5. Managing mixed traffic with electric and gasoline vehicles using tradable credit scheme, with Zeng, H. and Xie, T.
-4. An Optimization Model for Staggered Bottleneck Congestion with Heterogeneous Commuters.
+6. An Optimization Model for Staggered Bottleneck Congestion with Heterogeneous Commuters.
-5. Dynamic Pricing in One-way Car Sharing Networks: A Distributional Fluid Approximation Approach, with Yunan Liu, Shuangchi He, Ling Zhang.
+7. Dynamic Pricing in One-way Car Sharing Networks: A Distributional Fluid Approximation Approach, with Yunan Liu, Shuangchi He, Ling Zhang.
-6. Dynamic User Equilibria on Two-Modes Corridors with Risk-Averse Users, with Liu, P.
+8. Dynamic User Equilibria on Two-Modes Corridors with Risk-Averse Users, with Liu, P.

 ## Conference Proceedings